fleetdm/fleet/handbook/company/development-groups.md

 ### Customer experience group

-The goal of the customer experience (CX) group is to make customers happier and more successful.
-This includes simpler deployments, more successful customer onboarding, features that drive more win-win meetings with Fleet's sales team (such as initiatives like out-of-the-box CIS compliance for customers), and "whole product solutions", including professional services, design partnerships, and training.
+The goal of the customer experience (CX) group is to make users and customers happier and more successful.
+This includes simpler usage, more successful customer onboarding, features that drive more win-win meetings with contributors and Fleet's sales team (such as initiatives like out-of-the-box CIS compliance for customers), and "whole product solutions", including professional services, design partnerships, and training.

 | Responsibility                    | Human(s)                  |